segmentify/segmentify-ios-sdk/README.md

 # Segmentify iOS SDK
-Segmentify  SDK for sending events and rendering recommendations for android based devices
+Segmentify  SDK for sending events and rendering recommendations for iOS based devices

 > **Supports iOS 9 and higher devices.**